Universal-Connect-Project/.github/profile/README.md

 - [Widget Component](https://github.com/Universal-Connect-Project/universal-connect-widget-new) - This is the Widget React Component.
 This is the core of the Universal Connect Widget UI, and is packaged as an NPM package.
 It does not need to be implemented directly, rather the NPM package is used by the UCW App project.
-- Widget Client Library - More info to come.